 Welcome to the GotScience Teachers STEM Education Resource Center.
 We invite teachers and parents to tap into our science news content with free discussion guides and engaging activities.
-Click the button below to select your grade level and start your free download.
+Click the button below and follow the instructions to select your grade level and start your free download.

-Stay tuned for our forthcoming free book of science experiments for children ages 5-9.
-This free download is being created by a team of experts and is funded by a 2017 grant from the Pollination Project.
+We are now offering a free e-book of science experiments for children ages 5-9.
+This free download was written by a team of experts and is funded by a 2017 grant from the Pollination Project.

 Why Invest in Science Education?